-Most regions in China, one of our key sourcing countries as outlined above, are generally considered to be medium risk jurisdictions2.
-Given the large volume of goods we source from China, this country remains an area of particular focus of our human rights risk mitigation strategy.
+Most regions in China, one of our key sourcing countries as outlined above, are generally considered to be medium risk jurisdictions3.
+Yet, given the large volume of goods we source from China, this country remains an area of particular focus of our human rights risk mitigation strategy.